IBM/IIB-ACE-DigestAuthentication/README.md

 ![](images/authorizationHeader.jpg)

-Set Header: This node is used to save the authorisation header in the http request header before sending request to the server for authentication.
+`Set Header`: This node is used to save the authorisation header in the http request header before sending request to the server for authentication.

-Set cookies: After sending the request with authorisation header, the response from the server should be a success.
+`Set cookies`: After sending the request with authorisation header, the response from the server should be a success.
 With this success response the server sends the cookie information which can be used to authenticate without calculating the authorisation header every time.
 One can either store cookies or the authorisation header to successfully authenticate the request next time.

 ![](images/cookies.jpg)

 ### 2. Deploy service locally and test

+For demo purpose we will create 2 services.
+One with authorisation logic and another as a sample client to access the first service.

+`DigestAuthentication`: This service contains the logic of implementing digest authorisation.
+This service will be exposed on uri /digesthttpapi for external clients to access.

+`MyHttpApiClient`: This service is a simple client without any logic and it will be consuming the first service.
+This client service will be exposed on the uri /myhttpapiclient

+For simplicity, we will package the service and the client service in a single bar named `DigestAuthenticationDemo.bar`.